ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

   results are stored here to speed up the rendering process.
 (You will create these when you render your reports.)
 - `bibliograhy` with references
-- `brand` with the corporate identity files (logos, colors, fonts, layout in scss, colors)
+- `brand` with the corporate identity files (logos, favicons, colors, fonts, layout in scss, colors)
 - `docs` for the documentation files (README, TUTORIAL, LICENSE, and NEWS)
 - `R/data` with general data sets